richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 [Outline Focus Area along with the progress made, by whom, and what is the next phase or activity to be expected]

 We view the [Survey name] survey as a foundation for ongoing focused conversations.
-Continue to share feedback with your leaders and managers on how we are doing to address our company-level Focus Areas, as well as your team’s Focus Areas.
+Continue to share feedback with your leaders and managers on how we are doing to address our company-level Focus Areas and your team’s Focus Areas.

 Expect continuous progress updates from us.
 Our goal is to achieve tangible changes across our company.
 With your input, we celebrate where we excel and focus on improving the opportunities that matter most to you.